-1 Gregory of Nyssa, Against Eunomius, III, 7.
+&lt;sup>1 Gregory of Nyssa, Against Eunomius, III, 7.

-2 John Chrysostom, Homilies on John, LXXVI, 1.
+&lt;sup>2 John Chrysostom, Homilies on John, LXXVI, 1.

-3 John Chrysostom, Homilies on 1 Corinthians, VIII, 7.
+&lt;sup>3 John Chrysostom, Homilies on 1 Corinthians, VIII, 7.

-the building link Christ's humanity with our humanity and do not refer to His Divinity.
+Athanasius of Alexandria stated that Christ, as a Foundation, had to be of like essence with the building that is built on it, just like the vine and the branches.
+Thus the Foundation and the building link Christ's humanity with our humanity and do not refer to His Divinity.
 A stone is only spoken of as a "foundation" after it is laid in place in the earth where the building is to be built.